anjos/popster/README.rst

 (or a subfolder of that one), a function is called inside this package to:

 * Check if the file is a media file that we need to import (by extension)
-* Read EXIF contents of the file
+* Read meta-data of the file with the creation date (EXIF or other)
-* Move file to appropriate location (e.g. `/share/Pictures`), possibly prefixed by a directory structure matching the file date
+* Copy file to appropriate location (e.g. `/share/Pictures/DateOrganized`),
-* Erase empty directory structures in the source directory
+  possibly prefixed by a directory structure matching the file date

 Installation